osquery/osquery/docs/wiki/deployment/debugging.md

 ### Inspecting TLS/HTTPS body request and responses

 When using the TLS-related plugins the hidden flag `--tls_dump` can be used with `--verbose`.
-This flag will print all of the HTTPS body content (usually JSON data) to `stdout`.
+This flag will print all of the HTTPS body content (usually JSON data) to `stderr`.

 ### Using event publishers and tables in the shell